Anna Jay: Professional wrestling career

-Independent circuit (2018–2020)
+Training and independent circuit (2018–2020)

 Jay started training at One Fall Power Factory in July 2018.
 In April 2019 during training, she suffered a shoulder injury that required surgery and was out of action for 4 to 6 months.
 On September 14, 2019, Jay made her debut at Glacier's charity event "The Battle of Altama".
 In January 2020, Jay defeated Thunder Blonde in a hair vs. hair match at a Georgia Premier Wrestling event.